beeldengeluid/data-stories/content/blog/DWDD/index_en.md

 description: "End of an era: After 15 years, the weekday Dutch chat show ['De Wereld Draait Door'](https://en.wikipedia.org/wiki/De_Wereld_Draait_Door) was discontinued in March 2020.
 DWDD was one of the most popular programmes on Dutch television.
 Look through the lens of the Media Suite and discover what can be found out about 15 seasons of DWDD (2005-2020) by looking purely at the data."
 ---

 **Since it was announced that [DWDD](https://en.wikipedia.org/wiki/De_Wereld_Draait_Door) was going to stop, people everywhere have been discussing the programme, sharing lists and drawing conclusions, often on the back of the proverbial napkin.
 Is there another way to do this?
 Researchers look for patterns in data, such as the DWDD data stored in the [Netherlands Institute for Sound and Vision](https://en.wikipedia.org/wiki/Netherlands_Institute_for_Sound_and_Vision) archive.
-Join us to look through the lens of the [Media Suite](https://mediasuite.clariah.nl/) and discover what we can find out about 15 seasons of DWDD (2005-2020) by looking purely at the data.**
+Join us to look through the lens of the [Media Suite](https://mediasuite.clariah.nl/) and discover what we can find out about 15 seasons of DWDD (2005-2020) by looking purely at the data**

 The Media Suite is an online environment intended specially for researchers.
 They can use various aids that are useful for them when they want to work with large datasets.
 Think of advanced search capabilities, inspecting the underlying metadata, visualising patterns and making notes and annotations.
 Under the hood, the Media Suite uses modern techniques, such as automatic speech and image recognition, to make it easier to nose around in the radio en television archives.

 ### Metadata

 The Sound and Vision archive goes back many years, and during that time the archiving process has gone through many changes.
-For this 'data story' – a story based on data - we have looked at traditional, manually entered metadata, but also modern, automatically generated metadata.
+For this 'data story' – a story based on data – we have looked at traditional, manually entered metadata, but also modern, automatically generated metadata.
 With the help of 'artificial intelligence' techniques, we are able to analyse and visualise 15 years of DWDD based on spoken words and images.

 Examples of visualisations based on metadata that was manually entered by archivists can be seen in Figures 1 and 2.
 The most frequently (twice or more) discussed locations from manually annotated DWDD programmes are plotted on both a world map and a map of the Netherlands.
 It is not terribly surprising that the discussion was, apparently, quite frequently about the United States (on a global scale) and Amsterdam (within the Netherlands).
 What is more remarkable, is that Uruzgan features relatively often.